Lutheranism: Justification

 [Christ] submitted to the law for us, bore our sin, and in going to his Father performed complete and perfect obedience for us poor sinners, from his holy birth to his death.
 Thereby he covered all our disobedience, which is embedded in our nature and in its thoughts, words, and deeds, so that this disobedience is not reckoned to us as condemnation but is pardoned and forgiven by sheer grace, because of Christ alone.

-Lutherans believe that individuals receive this gift of salvation through faith alone.
+Lutherans believe that individuals receive this gift of justification through faith alone.
 Saving faith is the knowledge of, acceptance of, and trust in the promise of the Gospel.
 Even faith itself is seen as a gift of God, created in the hearts of Christians by the work of the Holy Spirit through the Word and Baptism.
 Faith receives the gift of salvation rather than causes salvation.
-Thus, Lutherans reject the "decision theology" which is common among modern evangelicals.
+Thus, Lutherans reject the "decision theology" which is common among modern evangelicals, including Baptists and Methodists.

-Since the term grace has been defined differently by other Christian church bodies (e.g. Roman Catholicism) it is important to note that Lutheranism defines grace as entirely limited to God's gifts to us.
-Justification comes as a pure gift, not something we merit by changed behavior or in which we cooperate.
-Grace is not about our response to God's gifts, but only His gifts.
+The term "grace" has been defined differently by other Christian church bodies.
+Lutheranism defines grace as entirely limited to God's gifts to us, which is bestowed as pure gift, not something we merit by behavior or acts.
+To Lutherans, grace is not about our response to God's gifts, but only His gifts.

+Sanctification

+At the time of the justification of an individual, Lutherans teach that the process of sanctification commences, which is defined as "the Holy Spirit's work which follows justification through faith and consists of renewing the believer and bringing forth in him works of renewal."
+In Lutheranism, sanctification has two components, including: "1.)
+The inner renewal of the Holy Spirit in the Christian, and 2.) the living out of that inner renewal in the Christian's new life of good works."
+The Lutheran Confessions hold that it is "necessary to exhort people to Christian discipline and good works, and to remind them how necessary it is that they exercise themselves in good words as an evidence of their faith and their gratitude toward God".
+For Christians, "good works are necessary fruits of faith in the life of a Christian and that they proceed from a renewed heart that is thankful to God for His mercy and love".
+These good works done by Christians are rewarded by God.
+Those individuals who commit mortal sin "render themselves subject to divine wrath and eternal death unless, turned again, they are reconciled to God through faith."
+The Formula of Concord summarizes salvation in Lutheran Christianity: